remarkablemark/remarkablemark.github.io/_posts/2018/2018-10-01-facebook-flux.md

 }
 ```

-By now, you should notice that we're using the same action types in multiple files.
+Since we're using the same action types in multiple files, we can refactor them into _constants_ to keep the code [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself).

-To keep our code [DRY](https://wikipedia.org/wiki/Don%27t_repeat_yourself), we'll turn our action types into constants.

 ## Constants

-The action types are just strings:
+Action types are simply _strings_:

 ```js
 // constants.js
 export const INCREMENT = 'INCREMENT';
 export const DECREMENT = 'DECREMENT';
 ```

-The convention is to use uppercase.
+The convention is to use the _uppercase_ string of the variable name.

-Now replace the hardcoded strings with the constants:
+Now update actions with the constants:

 ```js
 // actions.js
 // ...